 The plans shall also reflect any special technical or relocation agreement provisions.
 In some cases it may not be practical or reasonable to develop separate plans sets for incidental construction under a JPA.
 The EOR should consult with the District Utility Engineer to determine the requirements in these cases.
-For further guidance, the FDOT's Utility User's Handbook and the JPA Handbook should be used.
+For further financial guidance, contact the FDOT Office of Comptroller, General Accounting Office.